sharikjavid/kotto/README.md

 }
 ```

-We're going to ask an LLM to call this function with a nice introduction message.
-Add the following import and decorate
+**We're going to ask an LLM to call this function with a nice introduction message**.
+Add the following import and
+decorate
 the `introduction` function:

 ```diff typescript